Bernard-Henri Lévy: The Spirit of Judaism

 In February 2016, Lévy published a book entitled L'Esprit du Judaisme.
 An English version, The Genius of Judaism, was published by Random House in January 2017.
-In his foreword he describes this work as "a sequel, 40 years later" to Testament de Dieu, his earlier, widely considered seminal, opus.
-The book explores the reasons why the State of Israel is considered to be a litmus test for Jews and non-Jews alike; as well as the roots and causes of anti-Semitism where it existed, still exists, or is newly nascent.
-But, most of all, the book is devoted to Levy's "defense of a certain idea of man and God, of history and time, of power, voice, light, sovereignty, revolt, memory, and nature—an idea that contains what I call, in homage to one of the few really great French writers to have understood some of its mystery, the genius of Judaism."
+Liam Hoare wrote in Moment that the book examines "the humanism, ethics and politics of Judaism, as well as address[es] the issues of Israel and anti-Semitism in France today".

 Notable movies

-The Tobruk Oath

-Documentary released in 2012.
-It tells the diplomatic events of the Libyan Civil War seen from the inside by Lévy.

 Peshmerga

 Lévy's involvement with the Kurdish cause goes back to the early 1990s.
 On 16 May 2016, Bernard-Henri Lévy's new documentary film, Peshmerga, was chosen by the Cannes Film Festival as a special screening to its official selection.
 Lévy developed his vision of the Iraqi Civil War, through the Peshmerga fighters (Kurdish fighters armed by Westerners and fighting in particular against Daesh).
 It consists of images shot on the spot by a small team, especially with the help of drones.
-It portraits notably the female regiments of the Peshmerga army.
+It portrays notably the female regiments of the Peshmerga army.

 The movie itself is, as stated in its official Cannes presentation:

-"The third part of a trilogy, opus three of a documentary made and lived in real time, the missing piece of the puzzle of a lifetime, the desperate search for enlightened Islam.
+"The third part of a trilogy, opus three of a documentary made and lived in real-time, the missing piece of the puzzle of a lifetime, the desperate search for enlightened Islam.
 Where is that other Islam strong enough to defeat the Islam of the fundamentalists?
 Who embodies it?
 Who sustains it?
 Where are the men and women who in word and deed strive for that enlightened Islam, the Islam of law and human rights, an Islam that stands for women and their rights, that is faithful to the lofty thinking of Averroes, Abd al-Qadir al-Jilani, Ibn Tufail, and Rumi? ..."

 "Here, with this third film, this hymn to Kurdistan and the exception that it embodies, I have the feeling of possibly reaching my goal.
 Kurdistan is Sunnis and Shiites, Chaldeans, Assyrians, Aramaic-speaking Syrians living freely with Muslims, the memory of the Jews of Aqrah, secularism, freedom of conscience and belief.
-It is where one can run into a Jewish Barzani on the forward line of a front held, 50 kilometers from Erbil, by his distant cousin, a Muslim, Sirwan Barazi… Better than the Arab Spring.
+It is where one can run into a Jewish Barzani on the forward line of a front held, 50 kilometers from Erbil, by his distant cousin, a Muslim, Sirwan Barazi...
+Better than the Arab Spring.
 The Bosnian dream achieved.
 My dream.
 There is no longer really any doubt.
 Enlightened Islam exists: I found it in Erbil."